 A fundamental concept in the tax code is one of timing.
 When a person or entity must report gain or loss impacts the ultimate taxation of that gain or the best utilization of that loss.
+How to best choose a taxable year for an estate is an important consideration at the outset of any estate administration.

 Calendar Year Reporting